danieladam2001/LLM-based-validation/README.md

 The purpose of this project is to propose a method for validating RDF statements using LLMs and to suggest two possible applications in knowledge graphs, in our case Wikidata.
 ## Experiments
 ### Results
-All data containing the results of the experiments (BioRED evaluation) or exemplary use-cases are located in data folder.
+All data containing the results of the experiments (BioRED evaluation, SNLI evaluation) or exemplary use-cases are located in data folder.
 ```md
 ├───data
     ├───llm_snli-results